When it comes to solo female traveling in India, the first thing that strikes in our mind is safety.

 There are no issues for accommodation as you will get to see plenty of decent hostels, guesthouses, and resorts for stay.
 Also, you can taste the authentic Rajasthani cuisine.

 Don’t miss City Palace, Lake Palace, Lake Pichola, Bagore ki Haveli, Fateh Sagar Lake, and Saheliyo ki Bari.

-After Udaipur, I will say Jaipur is another city in Rajasthan, which is also one of the safest solo female travel destinations in India.
+After Udaipur, I will say Jaipur is another city in Rajasthan, which is also one of the safest destination in India for solo female travelers.

 Jaipur is known as the ‘pink city,’ and it is popularly well-known for its warm hospitality.